JckHamm3r/Tik-Tool/README.md

 # Customization Help
 I can customize and compile this into a .exe file for you to use within your organization as well.

 If interested, reach out to me to see if we can come to some sort of an agreement.
-You can find me on the WISP Talk Facebook group. - Chris Josey
+You can find me on the WISP Talk Facebook group.